Anisogamy: Male phenotypes

 For males of all species, the sperm cells they produce are optimized for ensuring fertilization of the female egg.
 These sperm cells are created through spermatogenesis, a form of gametogenesis that focuses on developing the most possible gametes per sexual encounter.
-Spermatogenesis occurs in the testes, a male specific organ that is also produces hormones that trigger the development of secondary sex characteristics.
+Spermatogenesis occurs in the testis, a male specific organ that also produces hormones that trigger the development of secondary sex characteristics.
 Since the male's gametes are energetically cheap and abundant in every ejaculation, a male can greatly increase his sexual success by mating far more frequently than the female.
 Sperm, unlike egg cells, are also mobile, allowing for the sperm to swim towards the egg through the female's sexual organs.
 Sperm competition is also a major factor in the development of sperm cells.
 Only one sperm can fertilize an egg, and since females can potentially mate with more than one male before fertilization occurs, producing sperm cells that are faster, more abundant, and more viable than that produced by other males can give a male reproductive advantage.

 Since females are often the limiting factor in a species reproductive success, males are often expected by the females to search and compete for the female, known as intraspecific competition.
 This can be seen in organisms such as bean beetles, as the male that searches for females more frequently is often more successful at finding mates and reproducing.
 In species undergoing this form of selection, a fit male would be one that is fast, has more refined sensory organs, and spatial awareness.

 Some secondary sex characteristics are not only meant for attracting mates, but also for competing with other males for copulation opportunities.
 Some structures, such as antlers in deer, can provide benefits to the male's reproductive success by providing a weapon to prevent rival males from achieving reproductive success.
 However, other structures such as the large colorful tail feathers found in male peacocks, are a result of Fisherian runaway as well as several more species specific factors.
 Due to females selecting for specific traits in males, over time, these traits are exaggerated to the point where they could hinder the male's survivability.
 However, since these traits greatly benefit sexual selection, their usefulness in providing more mating opportunities overrides the possibility that the trait could lead to a shortening of its lifespan through predation or starvation.
 These desirable traits extend beyond physical body parts, and often extend into courtship behavior and nuptial gifts as well.

-Although some behaviors in males are meant to work within the parameters of cryptic female choice, some male traits work against it.
+Although some behaviors in males are meant to work within the parameters of female choice, some male traits work against it.
 Strong enough males, in some cases, can force themselves upon a female, forcing fertilization and overriding female choice.
 Since this can often be dangerous for the female, an evolutionary arms race between the sexes is often an outcome.